 4. We recommended that staff document that medication reconciliation was completed at each episode of care where the newly prescribed fluoroquinolone was administered, prescribed, or modified.

 5. We recommended that staff consistently provide written medication information that includes the fluoroquinolone.

-6. We recommended that staff consistently provide medication counseling/education that includes the fluoroquinolone.
+6. We recommended that staff provide medication counseling/education as required.

 DWHP Proficiency